2024–25 Oklahoma State Cowgirls basketball team

-The 2024–25 Oklahoma State Cowgirls basketball team represents Oklahoma State University during the 2024–25 NCAA Division I women's basketball season.
-The Cowgirls are led by third-year head coach Jacie Hoyt and play their home games at the Gallagher-Iba Arena in Stillwater, Oklahoma as members of the Big 12 Conference.
+The 2024–25 Oklahoma State Cowgirls basketball team represented Oklahoma State University during the 2024–25 NCAA Division I women's basketball season.
+The Cowgirls were led by third-year head coach Jacie Hoyt and played their home games at the Gallagher-Iba Arena in Stillwater, Oklahoma as members of the Big 12 Conference.

 Previous season

 The Cowgirls finished the 2023–24 season 14–16, 7–11 in Big 12 play, to finish in eighth place.
 They lost in the second round to TCU in the Big 12 women's tournament.